stikadia/drupalmodules/README.md

 ### Description:
 Sample code to transfer all webform leads to custom mysql table.

+## Module 6: Custom Types Module

+### Description:
+This module is used create common content types, taxonomies and views which are mostly used while developing any new website.

 ## Author

 These modules are authored and managed by Sharad Tikadia.